dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

 ## External DOE Registers

-Note : The DOE mailbox is accessible in two different forms:
+Note: The DOE mailbox is accessible in two different forms:

 1. PCIe compatible DOE mailbox - exposed as part of the PCIe configuration space.\
 The [DOE Extended Capability Header](#doe-extended-capability-header) and the [DOE Capability Header](#doe-capability-header) registers are supported for such a DOE mailbox instance only.